 I wouldn’t head to Kalaloch specifically for the beach, but the shore here is as wildly beautiful as anywhere else.
 You’ll find waves crashing against driftwood and trees rising from the cliffs.

 You’ll want to stop at Kalaloch for other reasons.
-Kalaloch — which is really just a bump in the road — features a nearby Olympic National Park Visitor Center as well as Kalaloch Lodge, a historic oceanfront hotel with cabins.
+Kalaloch — which is really just a bump in the road — features a nearby Olympic National Park Ranger Station as well as Kalaloch Lodge, a historic oceanfront hotel with cabins.
 It’s one of the best places to stay in Olympic National Park for storm-watching in the winter months.

 Beach 1, Beach 2, Beach 3, Beach 4